dennis2908/evermostestno1/README.md

    Replace productID in body raw with one of the id from products.
 I am using id = 21.</br>
    Replace quantity in body raw with 30 and click the button "Send".</br>
 4. Use POST /api/carts/:CartToken/checkout in folder Carts to order the cart.</br>
-   Replace f9508a7d6e438beddb6912f7f90f2b12 in url with cartToken from no 3.</br> You will get validation 'The quantity you're ordering of  isn't available in stock'.
+   Replace f9508a7d6e438beddb6912f7f90f2b12 in url with cartToken from no 3 and click the button "Send".</br> You will get response message 'The quantity you're ordering of  isn't available in stock'.